k1selman/ctf/crackmes/crackmes.one/Easy_reverse/Easy_reverse.md

 First thing's first, lets run "file" against given to make sure we are dealing with ELF file format: <br />
 <img src ='png/Pasted image 20230130181037.png'><br />

-Alright, we have in fact 64-bit ELF executable, so since this is crackme challenge, lets run the file and see what is the required input: <br />
+Alright, we have in fact 64-bit ELF executable, so since this is crackme challenge, lets run it and see what is the required input: <br />
 <img src ='png/Pasted image 20230130181200.png'> <br />

 So, as usual, we are supposed to find the desired password.<br />